 - Pain in the right upper side of your abdomen

-- New or increased bruising or red or purple dots on skin
+- You have new or increased bruising or red or purple dots on your skin.

-- Blood in urine or bowel movements, or vomiting blood
+- You see blood in your urine or bowel movements, or you vomit blood.

-- New or increased yellowing of skin or the whites of the eyes
+- You have new or increased yellowing of your skin or the whites of your eyes.

 Treatment for hepatitis B